Claudio Baglioni: Biography

-In 1990, after 3 years of work he released the double album Oltre, an ambitious project with 20 songs that contains experiments with world music and the participation of great international artists; the album will radically change the Italian music industry.
-The concert of 1991 will be decreed by Billboard magazine as the best concert of the year in the world, thanks to the stage that is located in the center of the stadium with the public surrounding it in the round.
+In 1990, after 3 years of work he released the double album Oltre, an ambitious project with 20 songs that contains experiments with world music.
+The concert of 1991 was reviewed positively by Billboard magazine as the best concert of the year in the world, thanks to the stage that is located in the center of the stadium with the public surrounding it in the round.
 In the same year the European version of the record Oltre is marketed.
-In 1992 the tour Oltre il concerto began, held in palasport with the stage in the centre, marking the return of Baglioni throughout Italy, with over 50 dates it was a huge success.
+In 1992 the tour Oltre il concerto began, held in indoor arenas with the stage in the centre, marking the return of Baglioni throughout Italy, with over 50 dates it was a huge success.

-In 1995, the album Io sono qui was released, which marks Claudio's return to the scene, the disc deals with the theme of comedy, everyday life is in fact a bit of a comedy for everyone where everyone wears a mask without knowing if he is an actor or a spectator of life.
+In 1995, the album Io sono qui was released, which marks Claudio's return to the scene, the album deals with the theme of comedy, everyday life is in fact a bit of a comedy for everyone where everyone wears a mask without knowing if he is an actor or a spectator of life.
 The album is structured as if it were a film with a beginning, an end, the interlude and then the first, second, third and fourth time which anticipate the subsequent songs by describing them as cinematic scenes.
 The album has sold 1.5 million copies to date.
 Baglioni initially presents the album with a series of surprise concerts held on a yellow truck which once opened became a stage, the concert tour is called Tour Giallo.
-Subsequently, the 1996 tour called Tour Rosso began in the palasport with the stage in the center without barriers between the public and the artist with the band, with over 51 dates it became an incredible success.
+Subsequently, the 1996 tour called Tour Rosso began in arenas with the stage in the center without barriers between the public and the artist with the band, with over 51 dates it became an incredible success.

-On 6 June 1998, he held the concert event of the year at the Olympic stadium in Rome, the concert totaled over 100,000 spectators thanks to the stage in the center and the spectators who filled the stadium, still this record remains undefeated by any event, both musical and sporty.
+On 6 June 1998, he held the concert event of the year at the Olympic stadium in Rome, the concert totaled over 100,000 spectators thanks to the stage in the center and the spectators who filled the stadium, still this record remains undefeated by any event.

 In the summer of 1998 he performed a one-hour concert on the ship Amerigo Vespucci at the port of Lisbon for Expo 1998.